chef-partners/chef-automate-ha/scripts/deploy/README.md

 ## Overview of the process

-In order to begin using the chef automate cluster, to wire in clients, for example, there are a number of high level features that should be understood first:
+In order to begin using the chef automate cluster and to wire in clients there are a number of high level features that should be understood first.

-Deploying the chef-automate-ha cluster
+The following points and diagram refer to the deployment of the chef-automate-ha cluster:

 - (1) Deploy the chef-automate-ha cluster.
 During the deployment all restricted information like credentials and private keys are stored in a key vault.
 Other information like the chefserver username and public DNS are published at the end of a successful deployment in the outputs section of the deployment summary JSON.
 - (2a) Log onto azure after a successful deployment of the cluster and get all required infomation:  Query the Key Vault for the credentials and private keys.
 Query the azure resource group, in which the cluster is deployed, to get all deployment outputs.
 - (2b) Store locally all the credentials, private keys, and output information.
 All of these will be required for the next stage, wiring in client nodes.

 ![overview diagram part 1](img/overview_1.png)

-Wiring in client nodes:
+The following points and diagram refer to the wiring in of client nodes:

 - (3) Deploy the client(s) to a different azure resource group.
 - (4a) Initialize knife so that it can query the chefserver regarding client nodes, upload cookbooks.